folafunmi-db/blog-app-django/Notes.md

 Finally, test_post_detail_view tests that our detail page works as expected and that an incorrect page returns a 404.

 >It's always good to test that something does exist and that something incorrect doesn't exist in your test

+## Forms

+With any user input there are security concerns (XSS), proper error handling is therefore required and there are UI considerations.

+Django's built-in Forms abstracts away much of the difficulty and provides a rich set of tools to handle common use cases working with forms.